palexandre1/Fantasy-Basketball-Player-Analyzer/README.md

 - Tables include:
   - **player** – player metadata
   - **player_per_game_stats** – game-level player stats
-- Optional: SQL Views can be created for summary stats, z-scores, and breakout player detection.
+- Optional: SQL Views can be created for summary stats and z-scores

 ## Analysis Examples
 Once data is in Postgres, you can query: